lvg-alex/python-django-base-template/README.md

 # python-django-base-template

+# I Debian Server Set Up for Django Inctruction
+Shows how to set up a clean Debian server for Python and Django projects.
+A secure SSH connection is implemented, packages are installed from Debian repositories and source code, and the Debian server is prepared to work with Django.

+// TODO

-Basic Python + Django template with nginx, gunicorn and systemd for Debian.
+# II Basic Python + Django template with nginx, gunicorn and systemd for Debian.

 This is a basic server configuration template for implementing Python + Django web projects.
 The template implements the installation and configuration of nginx, gunicorn, and systemd.